mertbarut/GetGud/README.md

 ### Summary

 [GetGud](https://getgud-42.herokuapp.com/) is a generic GitHub Repository Viewer I created to showcase my repositories using GitHub's publicly available API.
 It is written in TypeScript with React as the frontend framework, and it uses Redux for state management.
 Displayed repositories are fetched with [GraphQL](https://graphql.org/) and [GitHub's API v4](https://docs.github.com/en/graphql).
-[TailwindCSS](https://tailwindcss.com/) is used for the generating css elements and making the components responsive to screen width.
-[Jest](https://jestjs.io/) is used for unit testing the components.
+[TailwindCSS](https://tailwindcss.com/) is used for the generating the CSS elements and making the components responsive to screen width.
+[Jest](https://jestjs.io/) is used for the unit tests.

 ### Getting Started